kurtrm/machine-learning/README.md

 southbound bike count, and the hour of the day.
 I also downloaded the NOAA precipitation file for the Seattle area and attempted to find a relationship between precipitation and the number of bikes crossing the bridge.
 Both contain errors that need to be fixed to be used, or at least to be put into a datbase.

+#### My Process
+    - Read the csv files into the Jupyter Notebook
+    - Determine null values and filled with median values
+    - Grouped bike count data by month.
+I consider doing this by day, but there was going to be far too many data points to be practical (for this project).
+    - Reformatted date columns to proper datetime formats.
+    - Merged NOAA precipitation and bike counts on date.
+    - Plotted the data using Pandas and Matplotlib.

 ### Source
 seattle.data.gov